embeddedk8/embeddedk8.github.io/arduino-cli-compilation/index.md

-# Arduino Internals: building sketches with Arduino CLI
+# How to build Arduino sketches with Arduino CLI?

 Do you know that you don’t actually need the Arduino IDE to build and upload sketches?